 The M.A.S.K. race team takes a vacation at the Wichita Kansas car races and air show and when a couple of V.E.N.O.M. agents show up, they appear to only be their to race as well.
 But when Ace 'Falcon...

-After the death of his father Andy, multimillionaire Matt Trakker uncovers an international criminal organization known as V.E.N.O.M.
-(Vicious Evil Network of Mayhem) Trakker gathers a group of friends who, like himself, possess extraordinary talents and creates the military organization known as M.A.S.K.
-(Mobile Armoured Strike Kommand) Their objective; to destroy V.E.N.O.M. and its mastermind - Miles Mayhem, the man responsible for Andy's death.Written by
+Multimillionaire Matt Trakker uncovers an international criminal organization known as V.E.N.O.M.
+(Vicious Evil Network of Mayhem), and gathers a group of friends who, like himself, possess extraordinary talents to creates the military organization known as M.A.S.K.
+(Mobile Armoured Strike Kommand) Their objective; to destroy V.E.N.O.M. and its mastermind Miles Mayhem.Written by

 If you look careful in the title sequence for you can not only see the white and red blaster mask associated with Nightstalker aka Hurricane (the blue car with yellow flames and the red guns) in the shot where they energize their masks.
 But you see Hondo wearing it when you go into the lens of the spectrum mask and you later see Nightstalker aka Hurricane itself doing a V split with Rhino to avoid running over Scott and T-Bob.
 But Nightstalker aka Hurricane is not introduced until the end of episode 29 and the white and red mask is not in any episode between episodes 1-30.
 See more »